diegovalle/Homicide-MX-Drug-War/readme.md

 In the directories you'll find:

 * accidents-homicides-suicides: Estimates the homicide rate for all of Mexico based on accidental and violent death data from the INEGI.
 As a bonus it includes the suicide and accident rates.
+* Benford: See of the homicide data from the INEGI and ICESI follow Bendford's law
 * conapo-pop-estimates: Estimates of the population of Mexico, done by the CONAPO, at the state level for the period 1990-2030
 * county-maps: Choropleths of the murder rate by county in Mexico for the years 1990, 1995, 2000, and 2006-2008
 * drugs: Some regressions to see if drug consumption is correlated with the homicide rate.
 (It is, except for 420)